thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express_HTTP_Server.desc.md

 ### Exercise

-Take a moment and think about how would you describe Express in your own words.
-Then turn to a partner and share your thoughts about the similarities and differences you noticed about using the `express` module versus the `http` module.
+Turn to a partner and share your thoughts about the similarities and differences you noticed about using the `express` module versus the `http` module.

 ## Why is an HTTP server useful?